EggYouKnow/qPHA/README.md

 ```

 # Installation Guide:
+Two ways to use qPHA:

-Directly run `qPHA.exe` in `qPHA.zip` or run ./Python/qPHA.py with Python 3.
+1. Unzip the `qPHA.zip` and run `qPHA.exe` in '/qPHA' folder.

+2. run ./Python/qPHA.py with Python 3.

 It takes few seconds to run the `qPHA.exe`.

 # How to Use